koreader/koreader/doc/Building.md

 ## Building and running the emulator

-To build an emulator on your Linux or MacOS machine:
+To build an emulator on your Linux or macOS machine:

 ```
 ./kodev build